jama1017/MoVer/README.md

 ### Starter Example
 Once you have installed MoVer, clone this repository to get access to the `examples/` directory, where we have prepared some examples for you to try out.
 By default, OpenAI models are used, so make sure you have stored your API key as environment variables (must be named `OPENAI_API_KEY`).
 Or you can change the config file to use other models (see `examples/configs/` for examples).

-First, to get things started, from the root directory of this repository, run the following command to generate some simple animations with the MoVer pipeline (using [`examples/configs/config_starter.yaml`](examples/configs/config_starter.yaml)):
+First, to get things started, from the root directory of this repository, run the following command to generate some simple animations with the LLM-based MoVer pipeline (using [`examples/configs/config_starter.yaml`](examples/configs/config_starter.yaml)):
 ```bash
 python -m mover.pipeline examples/configs/config_starter.yaml
 ```